Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-The UE Boom 3 is one of the earlier additions to UE’s bluetooth range of speakers that offer excellent sound quality, with accurate bass that does not distort your music.
-The portable bluetooth speaker comes in night black, storm, lagoon blue, moon, sunset red and ultraviolet purple.
+The UE Boom 3 is one of the earlier additions to UE’s Bluetooth range of speakers that offer excellent sound quality, with accurate bass that does not distort your music.
+The portable Bluetooth speaker comes in night black, storm, lagoon blue, moon, sunset red, and ultraviolet purple.
 If you want a differently shaped speaker, you might also like our G-Project G-Drop speaker review.
 The portable speaker also works just fine underwater, and can float if you don’t want to have it submerged.
-These kinds of features mean that it really does deserve to be among the best bluetooth speakers we’ve come across, and rest assured, we’ve gone through a lot of these to know what’s what.
+These kinds of features mean that it really does deserve to be among the best Bluetooth speakers we’ve come across, and rest assured, we’ve gone through a lot of these to know what’s what.

 The Ultimate Ears Boom 3 might not be as loud as its range of megaboom speakers, but it still packs enough of a punch to hold a party down.
-It remains a fine selection in UE’s range of speakers, and one you should get if you hope to be moving around with your music a lot.
+It remains a fine selection in UE’s range of stylish speakers and one you should get if you hope to be moving around with your music a lot.